-Rewind: The memory is hazy, but Donald Trump had just come into power and I was busy thinking how terrible that was, when a thought sprung to mind, beautifully captured by Tolstoy.
+Rewind: The memory is hazy, but Donald Trump had just come into power and I was busy thinking how terrible that was for eco progress, when a thought sprung to mind, beautifully captured by Tolstoy.

 Well, right now (or back then, if that’s not too confusing) I was covering a bowl with cling-film.
 The box said recyclable, so I didn’t have to worry about it, right?
 I took a closer look.
 ONLY the box was recyclable, NOT the cling film.